NoraIbraheem28/SimpleCalculator/README.md

 ## Overview

-This is a simple calculator project implemented in [programming language].
+This is a simple calculator project implemented in c#.
 The calculator has a graphical user interface (GUI) with basic functionality, including addition, subtraction, multiplication, division, and clearing operations.

 ## Project Structure